-- Provide feedback to the TPE Coordinators of the Ambassador & Intern subcommittee.
+- Provide feedback to the overall TPE Committee.

 "Being a TPE Ambassador reminded me of why I want to be a student affairs professional-- to serve a campus community-- which is something I can start doing right now on my home campus." - Hanna Wasco, George Washington University

 "Having the opportunity to facilitate workshops at my home institution while partnering with TPE gave me the confidence to continue facilitating workshops to support peers in their job searches, as well as facilitating my own job search." - Frankie DiFranco, Florida State University

 “Being a TPE Ambassador was a wonderful opportunity.
 Not only was I a resource for the second years in my program, I was an asset to my cohort and myself through all the knowledge that I learned.
 It was a great experience and it helped confirm that Student Affairs is what I want to do for the rest of my life.” – Relius Johnson, University of Central Arkansas

 “I loved being an Ambassador and TPE Intern!
 It was such an amazing experience to connect with students and professionals from across the country.
 I enjoyed seeing professionals and their dedication towards helping students succeed as they enter the job search.
 Now when I head to TPE Onsite in the future I know what to expect!” – Kaitlyn Thruston, Appalachian State University

 The TPE Engagement Chairs - Krystal Nicholson and Nikiah Campbell - oversee the Ambassador and Intern recruitment and selection process.

 Questions about the TPE Ambassador program?
 Send a message to: email@example.com